EXPLAINER-What Americans face now as the Fed raises interest rates

 By raising rates high enough to decisively dent inflation, the Fed will at the very least spark a period of slower economic growth.
 But investors are skeptical the Fed can achieve its aims without inducing a recession, often defined as two consecutive quarters of negative growth.

-But many do worry.
-"If our monetary policy brings about a slowdown of the economy, we're all going to pay the price," Groundwork Collaborative executive director Lindsay Owens told activists gathered this week across the street from where Fed policymakers were meeting in Washington.
+But Fed Chair Jerome Powell acknowledged on Wednesday that the task is getting harder.
+If the Fed can get inflation down near its 2% goal while keeping the unemployment rate to the central bank's median forecast of 4.1% in 2024 "that would be a successful outcome," Powell said.

-One policymaker, Fed Governor Christopher Waller, recently commented that if the Fed could keep the unemployment rate from rising above 4.25% in pursuit of getting inflation back to the central bank's 2% goal, it would be a "masterful performance."
+Many, however, worry.
+"If our monetary policy brings about a slowdown of the economy, we're all going to pay the price," Lindsay Owens, executive director of progressive advocacy group Groundwork Collaborative, told activists gathered this week across the street from where Fed policymakers were meeting in Washington.

 ((Lindsay.Dunsmuir@thomsonreuters.com; +1 646 384 8221;))